11 Recruiting KPIs Your Hiring Team Needs To Track

 Download now

-What Are Recruitment KPIs?
+What are recruitment KPIs?

-Recruitment KPIs are used by organizations, more specifically hiring and talent acquisition teams, to measure the strength and effectiveness of your overall recruiting activities.
-They enable your organization to measure, evaluate, and subsequently optimize individual initiatives.
-Overall, they are a key piece of both evaluating and planning out your recruiting strategy.
+Recruitment KPIs are used by organisations, more specifically hiring and talent acquisition teams, to measure the strength and effectiveness of your overall recruiting activities.

 As mentioned, hiring KPIs help to ensure that you’re doing all of the right things to find top talent.
 More importantly, they help quantify specific efforts to make sure that you continue doing what’s working and stop what’s not.
 And, since many things are now digital, recruitment KPIs matter because they have been never easier to accumulate.